barbaramutindi/Pizza/README.md

-# PizzaPalace
+# PizzaHut
 ## Author

 [Barbara Mutindi](https://github.com/barbaramutindi)

 # Description
-This is a reproduction of the landing page of a restraunts website.
+This is a web application where your customers order different sizes of pizzas with one or more topping.

-Click [Here]() to visit the site.
+Click [Here](https://barbaramutindi.github.io/Pizza/) to visit the site.

  ## License & Copyright